When bacteria-fighting cells are chronically low

-Neutrophils are made along with all the other types of blood cells in the bone marrow.
+Neutrophils are a type of white blood cells.
+They are made along with all the other types of blood cells in the bone marrow.
 The bone marrow is the red soft, spongy part inside the bones.

 Neutrophils have a very specific job: identify and destroy bacteria germs.
 Neutrophils circulate through all of the body tissues (mouth, intestines, skin, lungs etc.).